olimorris/pyscoutfm/README.md

 </p>

 <p align="center">
-    Use the power of Python to traverse the cosmos and scout for players within the <a href="https://www.footballmanager.com">Football Manager</a> game<br><br>
-    Inspired by the fantastic work of <a href="https://www.youtube.com/@squirrel_plays_fof4318">@squirrel_plays</a> and the contributors on <a href="https://fm-arena.com/thread/1949-fm22-positional-filters-what-are-the-best-attributes-for-each-position/">this</a> thread at <a href="https://fm-arena.com">FM-Arena</a>
+    Use the power of Python to traverse the cosmos and scout for players within the <a href="https://www.footballmanager.com">Football Manager</a> game<br><br>Inspired by the fantastic work of <a href="https://www.youtube.com/@squirrel_plays_fof4318">@squirrel_plays</a> and the contributors on <a href="https://fm-arena.com/thread/1949-fm22-positional-filters-what-are-the-best-attributes-for-each-position/">this</a> thread at <a href="https://fm-arena.com">FM-Arena</a>
 </p>

 ## :sparkles: Features

-- Generate scout reports from your squad and scouting screens within FM
+:mag: Generate scout reports from your squad and scouting screens within FM
-- Uses a customisable rating system to score players out of 100
+:bar_chart: Uses a customisable rating system to score players out of 100
-- Tweak or create your own ratings to evaluate players
+:wrench: Tweak or create your own weightings to evaluate players
-- Exports the scout report into a pretty HTML file
+:file_folder: Exports the scout report into a pretty HTML file
-- Easily search and sort the players in the scout report
+:mag_right: Easily search and sort the players in the scout report
-- Easily export from the game using the [provided views](src/PyScoutFM/extras)
+:rocket: Easily export from the game using the [provided views](src/pyscoutfm/extras)

 ## :zap: Requirements